citadelofcode/EMLMailReader/README.md

     print(json_string)
 ```

-In this context, the term "COMPLETE_EML_FILE_PATH" indicates the complete path of the .EML file intended for processing.
+In this context, the term `COMPLETE_EML_FILE_PATH` indicates the complete path of the .EML file intended for processing.
 Running this code will output a JSON string resembling the one provided below.

 ```
 {